Tuberculosis: Stigma

 Tuberculosis stigma is discrimination experienced by many people with TB, which acts as a major barrier to health-seeking, treatment adherence, and overall disease control.
 Depending on the setting, between 42% and 82% of people with TB report experience of stigma.
-This prejudice leads to social exclusion, delayed diagnosis, poor adherence to treatment regimes, and thus poor treatment outcomes.
+This prejudice leads to social exclusion, delayed diagnosis, poor adherence to treatment regimens, and thus poor treatment outcomes.

 Slow progress in preventing the disease may in part be due to stigma associated with TB.
 Stigma may result in delays in seeking treatment, lower treatment compliance, and family members keeping diagnosis and cause of death secret – allowing the disease to spread further.
 Stigma may be due to misconceptions about the disease's transmissibility, cultural myths, association with poverty or (in Africa) HIV/AIDS.
 Studies in Ghana have found that individuals with TB may be banned from attending public gatherings, and may be assigned junior staff in health facilities.
 In India, people with TB may lose their job or be unable to marry.